Culture statistics - international trade in cultural goods

 Statistics on international trade in cultural goods enable the monitoring of the value of international exchanges of these goods and show the weight of cultural trade in the whole EU international trade.

-This article analyses the data from 2008 to 2015 and presents the following information pertaining to international trade in cultural goods:
+This article analyses the data from 2011 to 2016, according to the revised scope of cultural goods, and presents the following information pertaining to international trade in cultural goods:

 - export and import values in absolute and in relative terms (EUR million and % of total trade);